Chymyst/chymyst-core/docs/chymyst04.md

 The programmer has no direct access to the molecules in the soup, apart from being able to emit them.
 But emitters _are_ ordinary, locally defined Scala values and can be manipulated as any other Scala values.
 Emitters are functions whose `apply` method has the side effect of emitting a new copy of a molecule into the soup.
 - Emitters are local values of type `B[T, R]` or `M[T]`.
-Both types extend the abstract trait `Molecule` as well as the `Function1[T, R]` trait.
+Both types extend the trait `MolEmitter` as well as the type `T ⇒ R`.
 Blocking molecule emitters are of type `B[T, R]`, non-blocking of type `M[T]`.
 - Reactions are local values of type `Reaction`.
-Reactions are created using the function `go` with the syntax `go { case ... => ... }`.
+Reactions are created using the function `go` with the syntax `go { case ... ⇒ ... }`.
 - Only one `case` clause can be used in each reaction.
-It is an error to use several `case` clauses, or case clauses that do not match on input molecules, such as `go { case x => }`.
+It is an error to use several `case` clauses, or case clauses that do not match on input molecules, such as `go { case x ⇒ }`.
+The only exception is "static reactions" described later.
 - Reaction sites are immutable values of type `ReactionSite`.
 These values are not visible to the user: they are created in a closed scope by the `site(...)` call.
 The `site(...)` call activates all the reactions at that reaction site.
 - Molecule emitters are immutable after all reactions have been activated where these molecules are used as inputs.
-- Molecules emitted into the soup gather at their reaction site.
+- When emitted into the soup, molecules gather at their reaction sites.
 Reaction sites proceed by first deciding which input molecules can be consumed by some reactions; this decision involves the chemical sorts of the molecules as well as any pattern matching and guard conditions that depend on molecule values.
 When suitable input molecules are found and a reaction is chosen, the input molecules are atomically removed from the soup, and the reaction body is executed.
 - The reaction body can emit one or more new molecules into the soup.
 The code can emit new molecules into the soup at any time and from any code, not only inside a reaction body.